Social Media Marketing Blog

 What Is Juneteenth?

-But while the United States became free in 1776, enslaved Black people weren’t freed at that time.
+However, while the United States became free in 1776, it was another story for enslaved Black people.

 In fact, Black people were not declared free for another 87 years.
 And even still, it took an additional two years beyond Abraham Lincoln’s signing of the Emancipation Proclamation for the last enslaved people to be freed in Galveston, TX.

-June 19, 1865 — Juneteenth — is the oldest nationally celebrated commemoration of the ending of slavery in the United States.
+Thus, June 19, 1865 — aka Juneteenth — is the oldest nationally celebrated commemoration of the ending of slavery in the United States.

 Why Is Juneteenth Important?